Bokeh comes with a number of interactive tools that you can use to report

 whenever a horizontal line from the mouse position intersects a glyph

-.
+The default configuration is mode="mouse".
 See this in the

 Basic Tooltips example above.
 The example below in

-Formatting tooltip fields demonstrates mode = "vline"
+Formatting tooltip fields demonstrates mode="vline".

-, for example) are displayed in a basic numeric
+By default, values for fields (@foo, for example) are displayed in a basic numeric

 format.
 To control the formatting of values, you can modify fields by appending